 Cellars

 Repair category -

-Notes None
+Notes N/A.

-Electricity

-Repair category 2

-Notes The electrical installation appears dated as the electrical switchgear may not meet with current regulations.
-There are also skirting mounted sockets.
-Further advice will be available from a NICEIC/SELECT registered electrician.
+Electricity Repair category 2 Notes The electrical installation appears dated as there are skirting mounted sockets.
+There are exposed wires where plaster finishes have been damaged.
+The consumer unit is of plastic materials.
+This may not comply with the most up to date Building Regulations.
+Further advice on the highlighted issues will be available from an NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.